Resources / The Road to College

 Using College Search to answer the important questions on your mind should help you avoid endlessly searching a school website or struggling to find the right search phrase to enter on Google.
 Believe me – I’m speaking from experience.
 Head over to the College Search tool today and start dreaming about your college future!

-Matt Musico, a current college counselor at Collegewise is a freelance writer for CollegeData.
-He has worked in higher education for the better part of a decade.
-Half of that time was spent working in an undergraduate admissions office, while the other half has involved working with high school families as a private college counselor.
+*Matt Musico is a freelance writer for CollegeData.
+He has worked in higher education for the better part of a decade, in both undergraduate admissions and with high school students and their families as a private college counselor.

 The views, thoughts, and opinions expressed in this article belong solely to the author, and not necessarily to CollegeData, 1st Financial Bank USA or any other person or entity.
 All liability with respect to actions taken or not taken based on the contents of this article are hereby expressly disclaimed.